timb-machine-mirrors/CoolerVoid-casper-fs/README.md

 # casper-fs 👻
 <img align="center" src="https://github.com/CoolerVoid/casper-fs/blob/main/doc/Screenshot_9.png?raw=true">
-Casper-fs is a Linux kernel module generator for custom rules in file system(Hidden/unhidden files, protect files).
+Casper-fs is a Custom Hidden Linux Kernel Module generator.
+Each module works in the file system to protect and hide secret files.
 This program has two principal functions: turning private files hidden.
 The second function is to protect confidential files to prevent reading, writing and removal.

 The motivation: An attacker can read every file in your machine in a bad situation.
 But if you have a Casper-fs custom module,